glic3rinu/spam-gear/README.md

         Defaults to 90.

     -d, --dissable-account=MAX_NETWORKS,MAX_UNKNOWNS
-        Specifies the boundary conditions for the maximum number of networks and the maximum numbero or unknown IPs beyond which the user account is automatically disabled.
+        Specifies the boundary conditions for the maximum number of networks and unknown IPs beyond which the user account is automatically disabled.
         Disabled by default.

     -n, --niss=[MASTER_SERVER]